faris-shi/quick-translator/README.md

 TranslationResult result = translator.translate("word", Language.English, Language.Chinese_Simplified);
 ```

-YOUDAO options will be unavailable when you want to translate words with other languages except `English` and `Chinese_simplified`, Therefore, if you want to use other languages, please specify `GOOGLE` TranslatorType during building translator instance.
+YOUDAO options is unavailable when you want to translate words with other languages except `English` and `Chinese_simplified`, Therefore,  please specify `GOOGLE` TranslatorType during building translator instance for other languages translation.

 The library can provide some suggestions for the pieces of English single word.